bioinfweb/JPhyloIO/demo/info.bioinfweb.jphyloio.demo.tree/ReadMe.txt

 Tree demo application for JPhyloIO
 ==================================

-This example application reading and writing tree data to a hierarchical business model is part of the JPhyloIO documentation.
+This example application demonstrates reading and writing tree data to a hierarchical business model and is part of the JPhyloIO documentation.
 An overview on this example is provided under
 <http://bioinfweb.info/JPhyloIO/Documentation/Demos/Tree>.

 In order to run this demo application in your own Eclipse Workspace you